Social Justice at Westwood happens…

 - Through the Social Justice Committee, which encourages all to participate in advocacy, education or protest activities but may also act as a body essentially independent of the congregation in those activities.

 - Through major projects or causes that are approved by the congregation, after being researched and brought to vote by the Social Justice Committee.

-- Through Westwood’s Social Justice Committee’s membership in the Greater Edmonton Alliance.
+- Through Westwood’s Social Justice Committee’s movie nights.

 - Though our congregation’s commitment to be a Welcoming Congregation.

 - Through our congregation’s engagement with Truth, Healing and Reconciliation.

 - Through our congregation’s membership in the Canadian Unitarian Council, which researches, votes on, and puts forth position statements on many controversial or neglected social issues such as drug legalization, same sex marriage, aboriginal rights etc.